felixhusse/codemirror-addon/README.md

 # CodeMirror Add-on for Vaadin 7

 CodeMirror is an UI component add-on for Vaadin 7 based on the CodeMirror Java Script library ([CodeMirror](http://codemirror.net)).
-CodeMirror version in use is 3.22.
+CodeMirror version in use is 4.8.

 # Features/Highlights
 - setCode & getCode (wow)
 - nearly all CodeMirror Themes included
 - F11 while focus on CodeMirror will expand to fullscreen (Fullscreen Addon)
+- Search/Replace Support
+- TernJS integration

 ## Building and running demo